Mobey-eth/SolDiary/README.md

 # Solidity Code Libraries
 ---
-    This is a diary of smart contracts I wrote at varioud times that were either for learning purposes, were too brief and/or individual to fit in a solo repository.
+    This is a diary of smart contracts I wrote at various times that were either for learning purposes, were too brief and/or individual to fit in a solo repository.

 ## **Note** :
 * The code is in no particular order